McNerdius/doom/BigMacDeck/readme.md

 One feature this deck doesn't take advantage of is custom monster grouping.
 This would allow disabling certain buffs on boss monsters.

-In time this repository will house "McDeck", a tool i'm working on to simplify creation and sharing of custom decks.
+In time this repository will house "McDeck" (for lack of a better name...), a set of tools i'm working on to simplify creation and sharing of custom decks.
+It consists of:
+- A CLI to collate and dump assets from Corruption Cards PK3s to a more "consumable" format.
+It can be used to generate custom decks but this tedious given 200+ cards.
+- A web API to consume dumped data programatically.
+For now it has endpoints to provide Decks and Cards (by ID, Base Class, or Type) for the latest version of Corruption Cards.
+Search and version selection will be added.
+- A site to browse and search Corruption Cards and create custom Decks.
+Future versions will allow loading previously customized Decks for further editing, and if there is interest a "Community Decks" page.

 # Disabled cards